Keir Starmer insists Chagos deal necessary to safeguard national security

 The secretive base is used by nuclear-capable US bombers and nuclear-powered submarines.

-Sir Keir suggested Mrs Badenoch had not been fully briefed about the issues and had not requested a briefing on the Chagos Islands from him.
+Sir Keir suggested Mrs Badenoch has not been fully briefed about the issues and has not requested a briefing on the Chagos Islands from him.

 “If the Leader of the Opposition is properly briefed on the national security implications, when she is asking these questions – which she is perfectly entitled to do – then she knows exactly what I am talking about in terms of national security and legal certainty.